 ImageMover is a self-service tool that allows Mass General Brigham investigators to keep their dataset current by requesting a limited number of individual exams (small batches <200 exams) to be extracted and added to a project dedicated ERIS storage space.
 Should you require this service for pulling limited exams, please request ImageMover on your form.

 Step 1: Use the link to request a Personnel Authorization System (PAS) group for your research team.
 A PAS group is required for granting access to the directory where retrieved data will be temporarily stored.
 It ensures that only those members of your research group (per your approved IRB) will have access to your data.
 Please allow time for approval of your PAS request if you do not already have one.
 The same PAS group can be used for multiple requests if the group members are on the IRB protocol governing the request.

-Step 2: Complete the Radiology Imaging Request form with attestation and prepare a .csv or .xls file (eg, Microsoft Excel Spread Sheet) of the imaging studies you want to retrieve with the following information for each study (3 columns, 1 row per study):
+Step 2: Complete the Medical Imaging Data As A Service (MIDAS) Request Form and prepare a .csv or .xls file (eg, Microsoft Excel Spread Sheet) of the imaging studies you want to retrieve with the following information for each study (3 columns, 1 row per study):